 The Real Risk of a Damaged or Cracked Heat Exchanger

-The small amount of CO produced during the combustion process is harmless, but when your heat exchanger is cracked or has holes or areas that are rusted out, carbon monoxide can actually be spread through your home when the air passes over your heat exchanger.
-This is why it’s important to have your heating system inspected on an annual basis, so that cracks, holes or other issues which may put your family at risk can be detected early on.
+The small amount of CO produced during the combustion process is harmless, but when your heat exchanger is cracked or has holes or areas that are rusted out, carbon monoxide can be spread through your home when the air passes over your heat exchanger.
+This is why it is important to have your heating system inspected on an annual basis so that cracks, holes or other issues which may put your family at risk can be detected early on.

-Call Haley Mechanical today if you suspect you may have a cracked heat exchanger, or it’s time to have your heating system inspected.
+Call Haley Mechanical today if you suspect you may have a cracked heat exchanger, or it is time to have your heating system inspected.
 We want to keep southeast Michigan homeowners warm and comfortable – and safe!